dziczek666/ML/README.md

 # ML
-some  ML projects
+##some  ML projects

-💻 I am analyzing simple dataset with parameters from biopsy in patients with breast cancer https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29
+💻 I am analyzing simple dataset with parameters from biopsy in patients with breast cancer/ https://archive.ics.uci.edu/ml/datasets/Breast+Cancer+Wisconsin+%28Diagnostic%29

 Train model to predict if cancer is malignant or bening